Igoeti: Important sites

 The school in Igoeti is the Igoeti Public School.
 Winemaking is also very popular in Igoeti.
-There also is a grocery store named მარკეტი (translates in English to Market).
-Also, there is a spice shop named Spice Igoeti and a police station.
-It is called the "Igoeti Police Station" (იგოეთის პოლიციის დანაყოფი).
 Local tradition says that you must throw coins out to the church in Igoeti while passing it in the car to travel the route safely.

 Location

 Igoeti is located in Shida Kartli, which is situated in Eastern Georgia and is also in the South Caucasus region.
 It is located in Eurasia.
 Igoeti is settled on the Eurasian plate.
 It is near the E60 in Georgia and Europe and running through Igoeti is the Igoeti-Kaspi-Akhalkalaki Road.
 Igoeti is near the city of Kaspi (კასპი) and is around 9 km away.
 It is around 53 km away from Georgia's capital and largest city, Tbilisi (თბილისი).
 Igoeti is nearest to the Black Sea.
 Igoeti's Postal Code is 2609 and its telephone code is +995.
 It is on Georgia Standard Time.